matisle/Graduation_Project_Presentation/README.md

 Project Organization
 ------------
-    ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for data file), │
+    ├── notebooks          <- Contains all the notebooks used in the development process as well as modelling.
+    │
-    ├── reports            <- The reports that you'll make during this project as PDF │
+    ├── reports            <- Contains the reports during the development process as well as the final report.
+    │
-    ├── streamlit         <- Streamlit app files
+    ├── streamlit          <- Contains the Streamlit-App of this project.
     │

 <p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>